EarthSystemDiagnostics/proxysnr/README.md

-# proxysnr: Separate Signal and Noise in Climate Proxy Records.
+# proxysnr: Separate Signal and Noise in Climate Proxy Records

 ------------------------------